moewe-io/favpress.com/README.md

 ## Contribution

-We welcome to any contribution, you can:
+Any contribution is welcome.
+You can:

 1. Contribute to the FavPress code base.
-2. Report issues and help within the issues section.
+2. Report issues and help others within the issues section.
 3. Spread the word.
 4. Help us translate the core.
 5. Develop plugins using the framework.